Choose another writer in this calendar:

 by birthday from the calendar.

-Prolific Finland-Swedish writer, film director, actor, producer, and politician, who has also been a member of both the Finnish and the European parliament.
+Prolific Finland-Swedish writer, film director, actor, producer, and politician.
 Jörn Donner's novel Far och son (1985) won the Finlandia Award for Literature.
 As a film director Donner built his work on the European art film rather than the national tradition.
 His first four directorial efforts were made in Sweden.
 Several of Donner's novels deal with conflicts between different generations.
-Donner has been called a Finland-Swedish Balzac, referring to his skills to combine social analysis with his portrayal of middle-class life and personal and financial intrigues.
+Donner was called a Finland-Swedish Balzac, referring to his skills to combine social analysis with his portrayal of middle-class life and personal and financial intrigues.

 He sometimes thought about death.
 Did it come perhaps like a color or a coldness, or in one's sleep at night.
 His life was not insured, his wife had often asked him to take her into consideration.
 If he had a heart attack, a cerebral hemorrhage or something else, was there really any point in thinking of others?
 They had the villa, after all, and a little money.
 They did not have him, but he was merely someone who came and went. (in 'Midsummer Eve,' 1961)